Council & Administration

 Finance, IT, HR, Communications and Strategic Initiatives

-You’ll often hear us break these costs into categories, including operational and capital costs.
+You’ll often hear us break these costs into specific services.
+These include operational and capital costs.

 How is the Budget Funded?